bitcoin-sv/bdk/documentation/docs/build.md

 ```
 - [CMake 3.16](https://cmake.org/download/) or later
 - [Boost 1.72](https://www.boost.org/doc/libs/1_72_0/) or later.
+- Please make sure MSBuild is in the PATH.
 **Linux**: static libraries and must be compiled with `fPIC` on.
 - OpenSSL 1.1.1b or later
 - C++ 17 compatible compiler